NetBrainAPI/NetBrain-REST-API-V8.02/REST APIs Documentation/Trigger Diagnosis API/Trigger Diagnosis API V8.md

 # Trigger Map API Design

 ## ***POST*** /V1/Triggers/Run
-Call this API to trigger a map built by Netbrain from third part software.
+Call this API to trigger a NetBrain automation task of map and runbook for diagnosis automation.

 ## Detail Information